• Skip to main content

 My peach pie was so beautiful when I took it out of the oven, but then when I tried to cut out a beautiful slice to take photos I realize something- This is not a pie.

-I mean, really.
 How could it not be good with classic heart of the south ingredients like peaches and pecans?
-Read about more southern ingredients through the above link.
+Sometimes the best recipes come from happy accidents, and this homemade peach cobbler is proof that delicious things happen when you embrace the unexpected.

 This post contains affiliate links.
 Click here for our full disclosure and privacy policy.

-I stuck to the same recipe I used for my pie: The fresh peaches are the highlight of this peach crumble and the butter pecan topping is just divine.
-So I made those components again, but this time forgetting the crust and making the whole thing in my beloved 8 ” cast iron skillet.
-(If you don’t have one you can click here for a page of selections on Amazon).
+I stuck to the same recipe I used for my pie: The fresh peaches are the highlight of this peach pecan cobbler and the butter pecan topping is just divine.
+So I made those components again, but this time forgetting the crust and making the whole thing in my beloved 8" cast iron skillet.
+(If you don't have one you can click here for a page of selections on Amazon).

 It's as pretty as can be in the skillet, but don't expect nice neat slices to come out of this bad boy.
 You're going to get a scoop of warm, gooey deliciousness.
 Top it off with some homemade whipped cream or vanilla ice cream, and you won't care what it looks like- You'll be too busy saying "Mmmmm..."